About the Holiday

 - Paint around the sides and back of the box in line with the ends of the curves

-- From the index card or heavy stock paper make eyebrows—these can be pointy or rounded
+- From the black paper make eyebrows—these can be pointy or rounded

 - From the index card make the nose and teeth